Colt M1900

 The Colt Model 1900 is a short-recoil operated "self-loading", or semi-automatic .38 caliber handgun introduced by Colt's Manufacturing Company at the turn of the 20th century.
-It also marked the introduction of .38 ACP, the round for which it is chambered (not to be confused with the shorter-cased .380 ACP), and was the first handgun to utilize short-recoil operation.
+The M1900 was the first firearm to be chambered in .38 ACP (not to be confused with the shorter-cased .380 ACP) and was the first handgun to utilize short-recoil operation.

-It was developed from John M. Browning's earlier prototypes in the late 1890s.
+The M1900 was developed from John M. Browning's earlier prototypes in the late 1890s.
 The United States military tested the design against other semiautomatic pistols by European makers, and adopted some versions for trial use.
 The M1900 and variants were also offered commercially.
 Variants included the Model 1902 Sporting, Model 1902 Military, Model 1903 Pocket (only in .38 ACP models; the .32 ACP model was a different design), and the Model 1905, which introduced the .45 ACP cartridge.
-The designs of 1909 and later did away with the front barrel link, replaced with a simple bushing, and would become the related, and famed, M1911 pistol.
+Starting in 1909, new designs removed the front barrel link, which was replaced with a simple bushing.
+These designs evolved into the related M1911 pistol.